Skip to content

 Vehicle fit for group beer tours

-The Mercedes-Benz Sprinter at $280 per hour seats up to 14 passengers for group beer tours with a built-in cooler that keeps growler and crowler purchases cold between Hood River, Bend, or Portland stops.
-The Cadillac Escalade ESV at $150 per hour carries up to 6 passengers for a couples brewery day across the Pearl District and Central Eastside.
-The Volvo S90 at $138 per hour with a two-hour minimum handles a solo or paired booking across a Breakside or Cascade Brewing Barrel House afternoon.
-Flat-rate brewery packages are available on request.
+The Mercedes-Benz Sprinter at $165 per hour seats up to 14 passengers for group tours with a built-in cooler that keeps growler and crowler purchases cold between Hood River, Bend, or in-town stops.
+The Cadillac Escalade ESV at $135 per hour carries up to 6 passengers for a couples day across the Pearl District and Central Eastside.
+The Volvo S90 at $110 per hour with a two-hour minimum handles a solo or paired booking across a Breakside or Cascade Brewing Barrel House afternoon.
+Flat-rate packages are available on request.
+Corporate brewery-day team-building bookings ride under the same locked hourly rate as the event-transportation manifest for a single-vehicle hourly product.

 03Portland Core

 Portland holds more than 80 breweries within city limits, clustered across four tasting neighborhoods.
-The Pearl District anchors NW tasting row, NE Dekum and the Alberta corridor pull the north-east cluster, SE Belmont and Division hold the east-side sour and barrel houses, and North Portland covers the industrial brewery block.
+The Pearl District anchors NW tasting row, NE Dekum and the Alberta corridor pull the north-east cluster, SE Belmont and Division hold the east-side sour and barrel houses, and the north side covers the industrial block.
 A typical Marquee day fits 4 to 5 taprooms across two clusters with short drives between stops.

 Pearl District brewery cluster